openstack/bifrost/README.rst

 Command::

-  ansible-playbook -i ./inventory/localhost test-bifrost.yaml -vvvv
+  ansible-playbook -i ./inventory/localhost test-bifrost.yaml -vvvv -e testing=true

-NB:  This command MUST be executed from the main bifrost folder as it directly invokes.
+NB:  This command MUST be executed from the main bifrost folder as it directly invokes, and the testing=true variable MUST be set.